Epiphany Assisted Living in Henrico, VA

 Pros

-• pro Clients at Epiphany Assisted Living are treated like family.
+• pro All of her clients are treated like family.

-• pro Linda and her staff take great care of residents, becoming like family to their families.
+• pro Linda and her staff were professional and took great care of residents.

 • pro Linda has a true heart for her patients.

-• pro The Epiphany staff provide professional, efficient, compassionate, and attentive care.
+• pro The Epiphany staff were professional, efficient, compassionate, and attentive.

-• pro Field trips and birthday celebrations are well planned and create family-like experiences for residents.
+• pro Field trips and celebrations were well planned.

 Cons

-• pro The rules change frequently and are not communicated well.
+• pro The facility's rules change frequently and are not communicated well.

-• pro The loved one will be medicated and put to bed before 5pm, limiting visiting after work.
+• pro Residents are medicated and put to bed before 5pm, which limits visiting after work.

-• pro The family paying for the service is disrespected and treated unprofessionally when questions are asked about the care.
+• pro The family paying for the service is disrespected and treated unprofessionally when questions about the care are asked.

-• pro The facility posted a false five-star review claiming the loved one died shortly after removal.
+• pro The facility posted a false 5-star review claiming the loved one passed away shortly after removal.

 Review